zqx1392/hello-world/README.md

 - kare near azuma
 - south area

-Finally finished Hiyori and Chiwa routes, and reached the halfway of Sakura, Moyu.
+Finally finished Hiyori and Chiwa routes, so about halfway through the madness world of Sakura, Moyu.

-Honestly, I really want to give detailed thoughts about how it did not hesitate to represents gay couples right and show the true intimacy they shared upon the midnight desert handsomely.
+Honestly, I really want to give detailed thoughts about how it does not hesitate to represent gay couples proudly, and show the intimacy they shared upon midnight in the desert handsomely.
-.
-Or how it portrays coming-of-age teenager's minds with mild suicidal tendencies tediously yet beautifully .
-Or perhaps how 100-year-old loli beg you to take a shower&sleep together earnestly with teary eyes, is the most destructive thing I have found in the universe.
+Or how it portrays coming-of-age teenagers who have mild suicidal thoughts and tendencies tediously yet beautifully.
+Or perhaps how several-decade-old loli beg you to take a shower&sleep together earnestly with teary eyes, is the most destructive thing I have found in the universe.
-However, It might end up too long and make someone tilted just like how Sakura Moyu almost triggered me twice, so let me write a review how reading it truly feel
-I will try to keep things as short as possible.
+However, it might end up too long and tilt someone in the process, just like how Sakura Moyu almost successfully triggered me twice.
+Thus I will try to keep things as short as possible.

-To start off,
+To begin with,
-I usually treat good VNs like good drinks; Gulping down sweet moege sugary drinks swiftly like a true Moebuta, or enjoy slowly sipping and appreciating kamige like a great wine, --and sometimes drink nukige like a water--.
+I usually treat good VNs like drinks: Gulping down sweet moege sugary drinks swiftly like a true Moebuta, occasionally drink nukige like a mineral water, and enjoy slowly sipping and appreciating kamige like a great wine.
-However, Sakura Moyu can only be described as a very strong wine, with truly pecuilar taste: not too exciting, nor much thrilling, and neither exactly romance, just a pure, raw texts(sssss) of emotions and plots whose intensity could wasted my brain anytime.
+However, Sakura Moyu can only be described as a very strong wine, with a truly pecuilar taste: not too exciting, nor much thrilling, and neither exactly romance, just a pure, raw text(s) of plots and emotions whose intensity could crush my brain anytime.

-While I can maintain my slow pace in order to taste its healtily in most cases, the epic volume and the strong alcohol sometimes become too much to handle.
-Particularly the presumed standdown climax between 2 guys in chiwa route that consist only talking, talking, and talking that last 20 minute (but the real climax is 3 hours after) that part drain conciousness and concentration away, gradually grinding down my will to read it properly, but somehow I just... couldn't stop. because The scenario is indeed delicious and so alluring, I really just want to finish it no matter how much it burn my brain out but, how much unintelligible texts it has become I know I'm not gonna enjoy it anymore...
+Of course the scenario is indeed delicious and so alluring.
+But when things get heated it was hard to maintain my healthy pace, especially during chiwa route; When the presumed climax showdown kicked off, the most intense yet tedious conversation between 2 people took place almost 30 minutes in real life.
+I thought that was going to be the end.
+But here's the kicker: The real climax is in 3-4 hours later with more repeated scenes cut in between.
+My brain at that time simply melted and dissolved.

+I knew I unconciously drank too fast, and ended up drunk my brain and drown into the pool of texts before I could even notice; I couldn't feel the taste anymore.
-I realized that if I forcefully gulp it down, not taste it, all it will give me in the end are gonna be pukes, headaches, and a bad taste lingered in your mind. give it a break, go out for a walk, and refresh your mind.....
+I knew I really wanted to finish it fast no matter how much it burn my brain out, but at same time I realized that if I forcefully gulp it down, not tasting it at all, all it lefts will be pukes, headaches, and a bad taste lingered in my mind afterward.

+so here the choice that I made after the standdown.
+I give my brain a break, clear my head, open my mind, and don't care anymore whenever the story will come to the end sooner or later.

+The resume after the long reset really enlighthen me that while Sakura Moya pace is, without a doubt, horrendous.
+But if you can work around that and adjust your time in compensate all it left is nothing but a blissful taste.
+I can certainly say that the real climax is was the best moment I've feel during recent months.
+However, if I decided to finish it in one go instead, I'm pretty sure that the only taste I feel at the end would be so bitter.
-and sometimes the repeated scene almost tilted me Nonetheless, the endings really gave me extraordinary heartwarming that is going last few days so to summarize thing up... if you are deep into an individual route, just don't rush, or it will crush you.
+All in all, the endings really gave me an extraordinary heartwarming feeling that is going last few days. but the pace also gave me temporary brain damage too. so to summarize thing up... if you are going to read this work, take a rest, and rethink about the plot regularly.
+And do not rush, or it will crush you.